-How to record companies seek to protect the copyright in musical works?
+How do record companies seek to protect the copyright in musical works?

 Internet processes for obtaining music

-Downloading is a process whereby you access a specific site which contains the various files for music which you can access by downloading.
+Downloading is a process whereby you access a specific site which contains the various files for music which you download.
 These will then be stored on the hard drive of your computer.

-Not all downloading is illegal but if you are downloading for free then it is illegal and you will be infringing the copyright in the music.
-There are various websites such as iTunes run by Apple whereby you can pay for legal downloads.
-These legal sites are expressly authorised by the music industry to provide legal downloads and so therefore the downloads apply in relation to chart position etc and there will be no infringement of copyright.
+Not all downloading is illegal, but if you download for free it is illegal and you will be infringing copyright.
+There are various websites such as iTunes run by Apple and Spotify whereby you can pay for legal downloads.
+These legal are expressly authorised by the music industry to provide legal downloads and so there will be no infringement of copyright.

 How do legal downloading websites protect the copyrighted work?

-Music which is obtained through a legal download will also be subject to DRM technology much in the same way as CD’s.
-For example Apple has its own DRM which is called FairPlay.
-This means that files which have been legally downloaded from sites such as iTunes can only be played on Apple products such as MACs, iTunes and iPods.
+Music obtained through a legal download will also be subject to DRM technology much in the same way as CDs.
+For example, Apple has its own DRM which means that files downloaded from sites such as iTunes can only be played on Apple products.

-If I download music illegally will I be likely to be prosecuted?
+If I download music illegally will I be prosecuted?

 If you download music illegally you will be breaching the copyright in the work.
 However, although you will be sent warning letters and could be pursued for damages and an injunction for copyright infringement, the copyright holder usually sues the site which provides the illegal downloads for a remedy as they will be the one to have made money out of it.
 Those who run such sites are also guilty of a criminal offence under the Copyright, Designs and Patent Act 1988 and can face up to 10 years in jail and/ or a fine.